yassserhabib/yassserhabib/README.md

-Cybersecurity specialist focused on offensive security, vulnerability assessment, and risk analysis.
-I have hands-on experience conducting penetration tests, identifying exploitable weaknesses, and strengthening organizations’ defenses through real-world security assessments and incident response planning.
+Cybersecurity professional specializing in offensive security, penetration testing, and vulnerability assessment.
+I focus on identifying exploitable weaknesses in systems and applications and translating findings into actionable security improvements.

+I have hands-on experience conducting security assessments across web and API environments, performing reconnaissance, vulnerability analysis, and exploitation using industry-standard tools.
+I also build automation to streamline security workflows, including developing AI-driven tooling to orchestrate scanning and analyze results.

-I hold a Master of Science in Cybersecurity (With Distinction) and certifications including the Google Cybersecurity Professional Certificate.
-I am passionate about helping organizations stay ahead of threats while continuing to grow my expertise in offensive security and cybersecurity operations.
+I hold a Master of Science in Cybersecurity (with Distinction) and have completed the Google Cybersecurity Professional Certificate.
+I’m particularly interested in offensive security, application security, and AI-driven security automation.